bacpop/TOMBOMBADIL_jax/README.md

 `per_site_porB3_map_omega.csv`, and a per-site omega plot.

 ### 3. Scalar omega with NUTS sampling
+(takes about 2.5 minutes on four cpu cores)

 NUTS estimates a posterior distribution for one alignment-wide omega.